Parallel-Zip/Parallel-Zip/README.md

 3. Zip command in Linux: 1.5KB, 11.3KB, 205.3KB
 4. 7zip: 1.44KB, 10.3KB, 14KB

-It can be seen that for larger files, their compression algorithm proved to be much better than ours, while there was no observable difference in the time taken by all the tools for zipping
+It can be seen that for larger files, their compression algorithm proved to be much better than ours, while there was no observable difference in the time taken by all the tools for zipping.
-Compressed files are stored in "compressed" folder and you can find the test files in the "test_files" folder.

 # Limitations and Scope
 Parallel zip has been implemented for text files and in future it can be extentded to zip directories and other formats like .jpeg</br>